kjaisingh/Pneumonia-Diagnosis/README.md

 * plot.jpg - This displays statistics regarding the training process of the model.

-The final accuracy obtained by the model, after testing on 624 unseen instances, exceeds 90%.
+The final accuracy obtained by the model, after testing on 624 unseen instances, is approximately 92%.